Cynthia Landrum, The Valley of the Kings, September 30, 2017

 Friends of the Fort Vancouver National Historic Site are pleased to welcome Cynthia Landrum, PhD to discuss her book The Valley of the Kings: Rehabilitation of the People of the Columbia River and Pacific Rim through Ceremonialism.

-Dr. Landrum will be at the Visitor Center on Wednesday, September 20, 2017; time to be announced.
+Dr. Landrum will be at the Visitor Center on Saturday, September 30, 2017; from 1pm to 3pm.

 From the publisher (J. Charlton Publishing Ltd.)